sourcegraph/sourcegraph-public-snapshot/doc/admin/audit_log.md

 **How do I map actor ID to the Sourcegraph user?**

-The `audit.actor` node carries the actor ID, but it’s not hydrated into a full Sourcegraph user right now.
+The `audit.actor` node carries ID of the user who performed the action (`actorUID`), but it’s not mapped into a full Sourcegraph user right now.
 You can, however, obtain the user details by following these steps:

-1. grab the user ID from the audit log
+1. Grab the user ID from the audit log
-2. base64 [encode](https://www.base64encode.org) it with a "User:" prefix.
-Example for Actor with ID 71: `User:71`
+2. Base64 [encode](https://www.base64encode.org) the ID with a "User:" prefix.
+For example, for Actor with ID 71 use `User:71`, which encodes to `VXNlcjo3MQ==`
-3. sample encoded value: `VXNlcjo3MQ==`
-4. navigate to Site Admin -> API Console and run the query below
+4. Navigate to Site Admin -> API Console and run the query below
-5. find the corresponding user using the encoded ID from above
+5. Find the corresponding user by searching the query results for the encoded ID from above

 GraphQL query:
 ```